Are There Disadvantages to a Man Being Uncircumcised?

 - Wear clean, dry underwear

-Dry skin and yeast infections
+Dry skin, yeast infections and uncircumcised men

 We've covered excessive moisture and balanitis, but dryness under and around your foreskin can cause issues such as a yeast infection.
 Unprotected sex with someone who has a yeast infection can cause you to have a yeast infection, but you can develop one on your own if you don’t clean the genital area sufficiently.